imagej/imagej.github.io/pages/MTrack2.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:MTrack2\_' %} This plugin
-This plugin is for tracking objects in 2D over time.
+is for tracking objects in 2D over time.

 Mtrack2 is based on the MultiTracker plugin by Jeffrey Kuhn which is based on the Object tracker plugin by {% include person